Poverty Alliance chief executive Peter Kelly speaking about the conference on BBC Radio Scotland

 Scotland is a country that believes in justice and compassion.
 These values guide the anti-poverty movement in all that we do – including the design and delivery of our campaigning activities.

-As we face these challenges, we must consider how best to turn our campaigning energy into tangible changes that will impact on the lives of people living on low incomes.
-This year, the Poverty Alliance annual conference will focus on how we make change happen.
+On 29 November 2024, the Poverty Alliance annual conference focused on how we make change happen.
 What strategies are open to our sector as we push for a Scotland free from poverty?
 How do we learn from existing, successful campaigns?
 How do we engage more groups and individuals?
 How do remain resilient in the face of setbacks?
 And how can we apply this learning to our core policy priorities across child poverty, better public services, the Minimum Income Guarantee and social security reform at the UK level?

 Enter your email address to receive regular e-updates about our work.
 If at any time you want to stop receiving these, simply contact us.
 We’ll keep your details safe and won’t share them with any other organisations for their marketing purposes.
 For full details see our Privacy Policy.